Exporting guide to Estonia

 The Estonian Tax and Customs Board gives details of all relevant regulations concerning legislation, formalities, duties and tariffs in Estonia.

-All consumer goods should have a translation in Estonian attached to the packaging.
+Products and packaging must meet relevant EU standards.
+All consumer goods must have a translation in Estonian attached to the packaging, and contain the product name, contents, name of the manufacturer and instructions for use.
 This is most commonly done in the form of a post-production sticky label.
-Failure to do so can lead to prosecution.

 Services regulations